Greek Revival schoolhouse with engaged brick pillars on corners and front porch.

 As the district grew in population, due in part to the Smith & Dove Manufacturing Co. in Frye Village, at new schoolhouse was needed.
 On March 2, 1848 the district vote to build a new school on a half acre of land on Lowell St. owned by John Dove.
 They paid $217 for the lot.
 They then "chose John Dove, Elijah Hussey, and John Burnam a committee to get a plan for a schoolhouse sufficient to hold 150 scholars."

 The District was renamed Frye Village District about 1832 and the schoolhouse was renamed the Warren Richardson School in 1892.
-Warren Richardson was the first business partner of John Smith and Joseph Faulkner who built their machine shop for building wool looms on the east side of the Shawsheen River on the NE corner lot next to the Haverhill St. bridge in Shawsheen Village today.
+Warren Richardson was the first business partner of John Smith and Joseph Faulkner who built their machine shop for building wool looms.
+The mill was on the east side of the Shawsheen River at the NE corner lot next to the Haverhill St. bridge in Shawsheen Village today.

 The school house would remain in use until the construction of Shawsheen Village.
 With the increased housing market and families the school quickly became over crowded by 1922.
 Shawsheen School was built to meet the needs of the growing village.
 The Richardson School closed in October 1924.
 It was used for several years as a meeting hall for local organizations and opened nearly every summer for summer playground activities.
 The building was finally razed in the early 1960's.
 The bell is said to have been saved and later installed in the new Bancroft School in 1969.
 It later cracked and was replaced.